andre-hartmann/IEEE754/README.md

-Simple IEEE-754 float converter from hex to float representation and vice versa.
+Simple IEEE-754 single precision float converter to convert from hexadecimal to float representation and vice versa.

+Useful for low-level data decoding.